• Skip to primary navigation

 Our version of this classic Italian soup goes together very quickly once you form the meatballs.
 You make a soffritto, a combination of celery, carrots, and onion sautéed in olive oil.
 Add the seasonings then the diced smoked beef sausage.
 You then pour in the white wine, a rich broth in a Dutch oven or heavy pot.

-Next, you add the meatballs, the creamy cannellini beans, your green of choice, ours is arugula, fresh parsley, and finally the tempered eggs into the simmering broth.
+Next, add the meatballs, creamy cannellini beans, and your choice of greens.
+We use arugula, fresh parsley, and finally, the tempered eggs in the simmering broth.

-Now, if you like soup with more substance, you can add another can of cannellini beans or small pasta such as pastina, ditalini, or orzo.
+If you want a heartier soup, add another can of cannellini beans.
+You can also use small pasta like pastina, ditalini, or orzo.

 Quick Italian Wedding Soup with Meatballs @allourway.com